kchr/birdlist/README.md

 This will spawn a HTTP server on localhost port 8080, answering to requests prefixed with `/birds`.

+By default, it will try to use a MongoDB instance running on localhost port 27017.

-See *Configuration* below on how to specify listening interface and port.
+See *Configuration* below on how to customize either of these settings.

-Make HTTP requests using your favorite client!
+Make HTTP requests using your favorite [client](#client-examples)!

 Configuration
 -------------